Rinzler8806/ReadmeGen/Develop/readme.md

-# Readme
+# Readme Generator

 ## Description

-hopefully it works,
+Readme's are a good way to showcase your application as well as explain how it works.
+The motivation behind the readme generator is to simplify the process for creating future readmes.,

 ## Table of Contents